uchicago-mscapp-projects/uchicago-mscapp-projects.github.io/content/contributing.md

 ## Contributions

+This site is for showcasing *original* work done in CAPP or CAPP-adjacent courses.

+<em>In general, you may only post work that it is acceptable to post publicly on GitHub (i.e. original projects, not assigned coursework where everyone solves the same problem).
+Check with the instructor of the course if you are in doubt.</em>

-You are welcome to list projects done in a CAPP course by submitting a pull request to this repository on GitHub.
+You can contribute by submitting a pull request to this repository on GitHub.

 {{<github repo="uchicago-mscapp-projects/uchicago-mscapp-projects.github.io" >}}